TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.0/configuring/reference.md

 <code>javascript.maximum_stack_size</code>
 </td>
 <td>
-he maximum amount of thread stack memory to allocate to each JavaScript virtual machine
+The maximum amount of thread stack memory to allocate to each JavaScript virtual machine
 </td>
 <td>